Average Arizona: Diamondbacks set record for being OK

-In a strange Major League Baseball record that’s the epitome of OK, the Diamondbacks have been within two games of .500 — plus or minus — for more than two months.
-They lost to the Colorado Rockies on June 18 to fall to 38-36 and have remained a middle-of-the-road club since.
+In a strange Major League Baseball record that’s the epitome of OK, the Diamondbacks were within two games of .500 — plus or minus — for more than two months.
+They lost to the Colorado Rockies on June 18 to fall to 38-36 and remained a middle-of-the-road club since for a huge chunk of the season.

-The 60-game streak has beaten the Oakland A’s mark of 56 straight games set in 2007, according to STATS.
+The 60-game streak beat the Oakland A’s mark of 56 straight games set in 2007, according to STATS.
+It finally ended on Friday night when the Diamondbacks beat the Los Angeles Dodgers 5-4, pushing their record to 69-66.

-It’s a run that’s partly encouraging and partly frustrating for Arizona manager Torey Lovullo.
+It’s a run that was partly encouraging and partly frustrating for Arizona manager Torey Lovullo.

 “I’ve talked about it being like a dune buggy on a sandy road in the Sahara Desert,” Lovullo said.
 “Even though I’ve never been to the Sahara Desert, I can imagine there are some sand dunes there.
 You’re just bouncing up and down and trying to do the best thing to eliminate that noise and that rattle.”